Drug Offenses Attorney

 When the quantity of drugs is small and there is no intent to distribute, defendants are usually charged with simple possession.
 Penalties for simple possession are relatively light compared to charges for manufacturing and distributing drugs.

 If you are arrested with a large quantity of drugs in your possession, you may get charged with possession with intent to distribute (PWID).
-No direct evidence of distributing drugs is required for PWID charge.
+No direct evidence of distributing drugs is required for the PWID charge.
 However, there is usually circumstantial evidence in a PWID arrest such as large amounts of cash.

 Penalties for PWID vary greatly depending on the quantity and the type of drug.
-Charges are increased when the defendant has prior convictions, a gun is used or if minors are involved.
+Charges are increased when the defendant has prior convictions, a gun is used, or if minors are involved.
 Sentences range from a short jail term for simple possession to fines up to $10,000 and up to 30 years in prison for dealing cocaine or narcotics.

-Contact A Criminal Defense Attorney Now
+Contact a Criminal Defense Attorney Now